Jacob-s-Lab/2025-Biomarkers/tutorial week4.md

 ```
 ![image](https://hackmd.io/_uploads/SkeIcLYTR.png)

-6. Check the results: The "alignmentRM" folder will contain `sam` and `bam` files.
+6. Check the results: The `alignmentRM` folder will contain `sam` and `bam` files.
 Confirm the integrity of the files with the detailed steps listed below.
-(1) Open the "alignmentRM" folder: You can use either a relative or absolute path.
+(1) Open the `alignmentRM` folder: You can use either a relative or absolute path.
 ```markdown=
 cd alignmentRM                            # Use relative path cd /work/username/alignment/alignmentRM   # Or use absolute path